sergeicu/crl-ivim-estimation-methods/install.md

 `pip install -r requirements.txt`

-NB requirements.txt is a file inside this repository

 ## Check / install non python dependencies

 Check if the following are available in your Terminal: